 New analysis from Statistics Canada shows that retirement is changing and that more than half of workers aged 55 and older return to the workforce.
 Of Canadians that actually exited a long term job between the age of 55 and 59, 60% of them were re-employed within the next 10 years, while those age 60-64 had 42% re-employment in the same year.
+In 2015 StatsCan reported that , one in five Canadians aged 65 and older reported working during the year.
+Of those seniors that worked, about 30% did so full year, full time and the majority were men.
 In this article we will examine exactly what the best jobs for people over 50 are.

 There are many reasons that older Canadians return to and stay in the workforce.
 HRSD Canada estimates that approximately one third of all work arrangements are now “non-standard” which includes part-time and temporary work, and self-employment.
 These types of work arrangements are perfectly suited to those older workers as they move towards their retirement years.
 This type of employment is often referred to as bridge employment.

 With all this being said what kinds of jobs are being filled?
 And what are the best jobs for people over 50?
 Workhoppers recently reviewed the statistics and trends report published by HRSDC (COPS) Job openings 2011-2020, looking for openings in Canada’s fastest growing industries that do not require years of education.
 Many of these are flexible positions and available on a part time or temporary basis.